sfu-ireceptor/turnkey-service/README.md

 running docker-compose instances, and it is generally successful.
 However, if it encounters any problems then you can just stop instances manually and try it again.
-Use the docker process listing comand to find out the name of your running docker processes then turn them off, i.e.
+Use the docker process listing command to find out the name of your running docker processes then turn them off, i.e.

 ```